 Nick Hennessey is an internationally acclaimed storyteller, playwright, folk singer, song writer and musician.
 He has told stories for more than 20 years, performing at venues such as the Southbank Centre and the Royal Albert Hall.
 He is particularly drawn to North European cultural traditions and has been awarded high honours in Finland for his work on their National Epic, Kalevala.
 He is a sought after artistic collaborator, working with top of the field musicians and storytellers.
-With a deep appreciation for the key role that stories play in how we learn about and express ourselves and the world, whether in businesses or schools, he works extensively in helping draw out our natural storytelling skills.
+With a deep appreciation for the key role that stories play in how we learn about and express ourselves and the world, whether in communities, businesses or schools, he works extensively in helping draw out our natural storytelling skills.

 He came to storytelling whilst undertaking field research for a PhD in Cultural Geography.
 At this time he became a professional singer, songwriter and storyteller with a particular interest in the relationship between landscape, communities and stories and the re-invention of tradition.
 As an artist he has continued to do research and perform internationally.
 In 2000 he won the World Championship in epic-singing performing the Kalevala, the Finnish national epic in Espoo, near Helsinki.
 He regularly returns to perform Kalevala in English for Finnish audiences.
 In 2009 he presented a program on BBC Radio 4 about the relationship between Kalevala and modern Finnish national identity.